Configuration¶

 # in West Africa).

-# Conversion factors from GDD beverage intake (cups/day) to dry commodity
+# Conversion factor from GDD beverage intake (cups/day) to dry commodity

 # Factor = serving_size_g × dry_fraction_per_g_brewed